Magneto-optic effects of the Cosmic Microwave Background: Introduction

 In connection with the CMB physics, the Faraday effect has been used to probe the existence of primordial magnetic field \cite{Kosowsky:1996yc} present at the decoupling time since it would rotate the polarization plane of the CMB.
 In fact, it is well known by now that the CMB posses a very small linear polarization that is believed to have been generated at the decoupling time due to Thomson scattering of CMB photons on electrons.
 Such a polarization is generated because of temperature anisotropies present at the decoupling epoch that eventually generate a position dependent photon intensity on the surface of the last scattering \cite{Bond:1987ub}.
 Consequently, Thomson scattering of an anisotropic background of photons on electrons would generate linear polarization of the CMB with non zero Stokes parameters $Q$ and $U$ \cite{Kosowsky:1994cy}, \cite{Hu:1997hv}.

 In general, the linear polarization pattern of the CMB can be decomposed in two modes with opposite parity, the so called E-modes (or gradient modes G) which are the dominant component of the linear polarization and B-modes (or curl modes C) which are the subdominant component of linear polarization, see Refs. \cite{Kamionkowski:1996ks}.
-The former are generated only by scalar density fluctuations of the cosmological plasma while the latter are generated by either vector or tensor modes.
+Scalar density fluctuations of the cosmological plasma during the decoupling time generate E-modes only which are consistent with observations, while vector and tensor perturbations can generate both E-modes and B-modes.
 The generation of B-modes is induced by tensor perturbations (gravitational waves) \cite{Crittenden:1993wm}, Faraday rotation of the CMB \cite{Kosowsky:1996yc}, gravitational lensing of the E-mode component \cite{Zaldarriaga:1998ar} and due to primordial magnetic fields \cite{Mack:2001gc} via perturbations sourced by the magnetic field.
 In general, the spectrum of B-modes is described in multipole moments $l$ of spherical harmonics used to describe linear polarization.
 The location of the peak signal of B-modes as function of $l$ would give the possibility to distinguish between signals generated by different sources of B-modes.

 So far, much of attention on the CMB polarization has been focused mostly on the linear polarization.
-This fact, partially has been influenced by the first experimental observation of E-modes (due to primordial adiabatic scalar fluctuations) by DASI, WMAP and BOOMERANG collaborations \cite{Kovac:2002fg} and also by the fact that many inflationary models predict an almost scale invariant spectrum of gravitational waves, which as already mentioned above, can produce B-modes which are believed to be the `holy grail' of the inflationary theory.
+This fact, mostly has been influenced by the first experimental observation of E-modes (due to primordial adiabatic scalar fluctuations) by DASI, WMAP and BOOMERANG collaborations \cite{Kovac:2002fg} and also partially by the fact that many inflationary models predict an almost scale invariant spectrum of gravitational waves, which as already mentioned above, can produce B-modes which are believed to be the `holy grail' of the inflationary theory.
 Moreover, since Thomson scattering is the most frequent type of scattering in the early universe and because it generates only linear polarization, other types of CMB polarization have been to some extent obscured and the $V$ Stokes parameter has become essentially the `lost along the way' parameter.
 However, it is well known that light can have two additional types of polarization, circular and elliptic which translate into a nonzero Stokes parameter $V$.